Starting a small business is a big undertaking.

-3. Choose a content management system and theme for your brand website
+4. Choose a website platform and theme for your brand website

-If you are a beginner, you can try out Wix, Shopify, or WordPress.
+If you are a beginner, you can try out content management systems like Wix, Shopify, or WordPress.

 If you like a lot of flexibility and customization options, WordPress would be the best.

 Then just choose a theme (+ page builder) for your website.

 Choose a theme that perfectly matches your brand needs.

 Look at the available layouts and customization options, and choose one that suits your needs the best.
 Envato Elements have some very popular ones that offer a lot of customizations.